alexanderbazhenoff/ansible-wrapper-settings/README.md

 ANSIBLE WRAPPER SETTINGS
 ========================

-#### WARNING!
+**WARNING!
 This repository and ansible wrapper pipelines currently is under development progress.
-There is no up-to-date README.
+There is no up-to-date README and properly working code**.

 YAML settings for ansible wrapper pipeline(s).